45 Pupil Premium Strategies For Cost Effective Impact In Primary Schools 2024

 6. Referred to existing evidence about the effectiveness of different strategies

-7. Trained all classroom staff in the strategies being used in school
+7. Trained all classroom staff in the school strategies

 8. Secured staff commitment to the importance of the pupil premium agenda